For Newcomers Renting in Canada, Here's What You Need to Know

 • the right to have the right to a copy of all documents relating to your tenancy

-Be aware that your landlord is not permitted to raise your rent by more than a certain percentage each year.
+Remember that your landlord cannot raise your rent by more than a certain percentage yearly.
 Under normal circumstances and barring undo violations on your part, it is up to you, and not the landlord, to decide when you want to end your tenancy.

 Of course, rules governing allowed rental price hikes differ across the country, but most average around a maximum of two to three percent a year.
 British Columbia's maximum allowable rent increase of four percent is currently the highest in the country.